In this article:

 - Log in to the Wealthsimple app

-- From the Home tab, tap Open or move account
+- From the Home tab, scroll down and tap Open or move account

 - Select Move from the top menu